AshleyDong34/voting_rules_and_distortion/README.md

 print(f"The winner is: {winner}")

 ```
-# 2. Using URL parsing that Preflib provides, offsetting the need to download data
+### 2. Using URL parsing that Preflib provides, offsetting the need to download data
 ```
 import numpy as np
-from preflibtools.instances import OrdinalInstance from src.tools_for_distortion.data_parser import DataParser import src.tools_for_distortion.voting_rules as vr
+from preflibtools.instances import OrdinalInstance from tools_for_distortion.data_parser import DataParser import tools_for_distortion.voting_rules as vr

 # Custom distribution function for utility generation
 def custom_distribution():